Charbel199/ml-concepts/README.md

 # Machine Learning Concepts

 The aim of this repository is to store all machine learning concepts I have acquired from my experiences, courses, projects, etc ...
-Some parts are  shown through (Mostly models) and some others are explained in text files.
+Some parts are  shown through code (Mostly models) and some others are explained in text files.

 I will be trying to keep a clear separation between all the concepts and update them regularly as I acquire more information.